Brishawon/WHSTechNotes/journal.md

 because you have too do all of the work and if you dont you grade will go down.
 Remember to use Claim, Evidence, and Reasoning (C.E.R.) to structure your response.

+# October 3, 2024
+it impact your life because it can be diffulcult or it can be much better if you can under stand